 The human immunodeficiency virus (HIV) is perhaps the pathogenic agent that is most talked about as far as post-exposure prophylaxis is concerned.
-It is so because the dread of living with the virus for life has inspired many to be careful about anything that has to do with contracting it.
+This is because HIV is a lifelong and incurable disease, and it is also one of the most feared infections.

 Types of PEP

-Occupational post-exposure prophylaxis and non-occupational post-exposure prophylaxis are the two major types of post-exposure prophylaxis.
+Occupational post-exposure prophylaxis and non-occupational post-exposure prophylaxis are the two types of post-exposure prophylaxis.

 Who is Eligible for PEP?

-Post-exposure prophylaxis, as highlighted earlier, protects the body against pathogenic agents.
-It is not used for curative purposes once the infection successfully enters the blood system.
+Post-exposure prophylaxis, as highlighted earlier, prevents the body to develop the sickness from the pathogenic agent.
+It is not used for curative purposes.
 Persons eligible for PEP include:

 - Persons who are at a risk of contracting infectious agents like HIV and hepatitis B through sexual intercourse.
-Those include men who have sex with other men.
+Men who have sex with men have a much higher incidence of HIV and hepatitis B.

-- Babies born to HIV and hepatitis B infected mothers.
-The babies are immediately given PEP before any other routine medication recommended for babies are administered to them.
+- Babies born to HIV positive and hepatitis B infected mothers.
+The babies are immediately given PEP, before any other routine medication recommended for babies is administered to them.

 - Persons who inject drugs intravenously and who share needles or drug preparation equipment.